yassine-turki/ada-template-website/README.md

 \[Discussion on graph\]

 But if I become a star, how long will I remain a star?
-(Angelina dreaming) If I start to get older, will I remain famous and loved by all my fans?
+(Louise dreaming) If I start to get older, will I remain famous and loved by all my fans?
 So I looked at the average age for the starting and ending career for both actors and actresses (<a href="#av_age_actors">figure 5</a>)

 <figure id="av_age_actors">